Mandelbaum Barrett PC named to 2024 Best Law Firms

 January 9, 2023

-“I’m more qualified than my co-workers, but they earn more – What should I do” asked a Newsweek reader recently and Mandelbaum Barrett Employment Law attorney Dennis J. Alessi, Esq. weighed in.
+“I’m more qualified than my co-workers, but they earn more – What should I do” asked a Newsweek reader recently and Mandelbaum Barrett PC Employment Law attorney Dennis J. Alessi, Esq. weighed in.
 In the article, Alessi talks about wage increase promises being considered “verbal agreements” that may be enforceable.
 Read full article here.

 Dennis J. Alessi interviewed by Newsweek Regarding Overtime and Sick Leave on Trending Story